Iraq: Market bomb attack kills 30, including children | DW | 20.07.2021

 Even though large bomb attacks were once a daily occurrence in the Iraqi capital, the number of incidents had dwindled ever since an IS invasion of northern and western Iraq was defeated in 2017.

-The latest attack comes two months ahead of federal elections that are slated for October 10.
+The latest attack comes a little more than two months ahead of federal elections that are slated for October 10.

 rm/rc (AFP, Reuters)